PetroleumCyberneticsGroup/FieldOpt/COMPILING.md

 Confirm with OK

-Check that all the checkmarks appare and Make, C Compiler and C++ Compilers are detected:
+Check that all the checkmarks appear and Make, C Compiler and C++ Compilers are detected:
 If yes, click Apply -> OK

 Restart CLion -> Import Project: